Flooded basement? That really sucks...

 What to do when your basement floods: The checklist

-If your basement floods or is flooding; think Safety First
+If your basement floods or is flooding; think safety first

 Reacting calmly is not the first thing that comes to mind if you suddenly discover that your basement is flooding, and the natural instinct is to jump on in there and try to grab that large screen TV you didn't finish paying for yet, or that box of family photos that's floating past you.
 However, before anything else, ensure your and your families safety comes first - the rest is just "stuff" and can usually be replaced, and lives are precious.
 This is our checklist in order of priority for a flooded basement:

-- Safety First: Always prioritize safety.
+- Safety first: Always prioritize safety.
 If you’re unsure about how to handle the situation, call emergency services or a professional for assistance first for help with your flooding basement.
 And:

-- Evacuate if Necessary: If the floodwater is deep or rising rapidly, evacuate the area immediately and get everyone to a higher place and out of danger.
+- Evacuate if necessary: If the floodwater is deep or rising rapidly, evacuate the area immediately and get everyone to a higher place and out of danger.

 - Turn off the water at the meter or stop tap outside: if there's no obvious reason why the basement is flooding, like torrential rain or melting snow, chances are it's a burst pipe and cutting it off at the source will stop things getting worse.
 Our basement had a little over 16 inches of water in which came from a burst main in the garden that was pouring water in through the supply line acces hole in the basement wall.
 Turning the main off at the property boundary stopped the water getting any deeper and saved a significant amount of extra damage.

-- Turn Off the Gas Supply: If your furnace, hot water tank or a gas fireplace are located in the basement, locate the main gas shutoff valve, which is usually found near where the gas line enters your home.
+- Turn Off the gas supply: If your furnace, hot water tank or a gas fireplace are located in the basement, locate the main gas shutoff valve, which is usually found near where the gas line enters your home.
 Turn the valve to the off position as a sensible precaution.
 The valve typically has a handle that you turn perpendicular to the pipe to shut it off, but on some models you may need a wrench.

-- Turn Off the Electricity: Water and electricity are a dangerous mix.
+- Turn off the electricity: Water and electricity are a dangerous mix.
 If the water level is rising but hasn't yet reached the level of the outlets or extension leads, and you can safely get to the distribution board, cut the power to the basement from your main circuit breaker.

 After making your flooded basement safe; think containement and documentation